 BRCC WORK READY U

 If you are an adult at least 23-years-old and have not graduated from high school, BRCC is here to help.
 By enrolling in the Work Ready U (WRU) program, you will work towards passing the HiSET test and earning your high school equivalency (HSE).
+You can attend classes onsite (Acadian, Jackson, New Roads, and Port Allen) or online through our eLearn Program.
 The enrollment periods are ongoing.
 To get started or for more information, please call (225) 421-3903 or send an email to BRCC WRU.

 In addition, BRCC WRU is expanding opportunities by offering Integrated Career Pathways, a unique way for you to earn your HSE while also earning college credit towards receiving your academic credential.

 BRCC WRU is currently offering pathways in the following areas: